Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 What is the Ultra Low Emission Zone?

-The Low Emission Zone and Ultra Low Emission Zone (ULEZ) are two separate schemes operated by the government to combat rising emissions within the city.
+The Low Emission Zone and Ultra Low Emission Zone (ULEZ) are separate schemes the government operates to combat rising emissions within the city.

 Vehicles within the ULEZ that fail to meet these standards must pay a daily fee of £12.50.